ueberauth/ueberauth/README.md

 ## HTTP Methods

-By default, all callback urls are only available via the `"GET"` method.
+By default, all callback URLs are only available via the `"GET"` method.
 You can override this via options to your strategy.

 ```elixir